If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 This soundbar is created with gamers and movie fans in mind.

-Its design is very similar to other Samsung models, with a durable all-metal construction and a rectangular shape.
+Its design is similar to other Samsung models, with a durable all-metal construction and a rectangular shape.

 Though its look is more functional than eye-catching, it has a solid build quality with a substantial weight and sturdy feel.